kumar1202/code.fun.do/README.md

 ## Datasets to be used

-*  The DEMs(Digital Elevation Models) used for the prediction phase will be  CartoDEM provided by [Bhuvan](http://bhuvan.nrsc.gov.in/data/download/index.php), which is the Geoportal of Indian Space Research Organisation (ISRO) and provides various remote sensing datasets for India.
+*  The DEMs used for the prediction phase will be  CartoDEM provided by [Bhuvan](http://bhuvan.nrsc.gov.in/data/download/index.php), which is the Geoportal of ISRO and provides various remote sensing datasets for India.
 *  The satellite images for the management phase will be [OpenData](https://www.digitalglobe.com/opendata) which provides high quality RGB band images for before and after catastrophic events around the world.

 ## Technologies Used

-- **TensorFlow** - An open-source software library for dataflow programming across a range of tasks to create deep learning models.
+- **TensorFlow** - An open-source software library for dataflow programming used to create deep learning models.
-- **OpenCV** - OpenCV (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision used for preprocessing images.
+- **OpenCV** - A library mainly aimed at real-time computer vision used for preprocessing images.
 - **PyDEM** -  A package for topographic (terrain) analysis written in Python.
-It takes in digital elevation model (DEM) rasters, and it outputs quantities like slope, aspect, upstream area, and topographic wetness index.
-- **GDAL** - A translator library for raster and vector geospatial data formats which  presents a single raster abstract data model and single vector abstract data model to the calling application.
+- **GDAL** - A translator library for raster and vector geospatial data formats.